South East Cambridge Busway

 Latest Update

-In March 2024 the government announced £7m of funding to progress transport schemes in the A1307 corridor.
-We understand that this money will be used to fund the GCP to submit an application to the government for permission to build the bus road through the countryside.
-This would be an application for a Transport & Works Act Order (TWAO) which will give them planning permission and compulsory purchase powers.
 A public inquiry would be held and a government inspector would consider the application as well as any objections and alternatives.
 The inspector would then make a recommendation to the Secretary of State for Transport to either approve or reject the application.
-This process can take around 18 months.
+This process can take 6-12 months.

-A number of local community groups, parish councils and politicians have come together to lobby for the alternatives set out above and to try and convince either the GCP, a government inspector or the government to choose the less damaging options.
+A number of local community groups, parish councils and politicians have come together to lobby for the alternatives set out above and to try and convince either the GCP, a government inspector or the government to choose the option which is much better value for public money and less environmentally damaging.
 This umbrella group is called Better Ways for Busways!.

 Who do I give my views to?